mshahat/tlspk-playground/docs/README4.md

 Now every thing ready to issue certificates in kuberntes using the cluster issuer created earlier

+## Sample Certificate

+At this stage you will issue a certificate using the builtin ca that comes with Venafi Control Plane.
+This is configured by the issuing pokicy used

 Create `sample-cert1.yaml` under folder `venafi-install`